 11:00 a.m.-12:15 p.m.
 Legislative Rally Welcome and Keynote Speaker

 12:30-3:00 p.m.
 Legislative & Resolutions Committee Meeting

 Legislative & Resolutions Committee

 Members can help shape the Association’s policy priorities by voting on resolutions through the Legislative and Resolutions Committee.
-Each Association member organization is eligible to designate one employee or governing board member to serve as its voting delegate on the committee by submitting this form.
+Each APPA member organization is eligible to designate one employee or governing board member to serve as its voting delegate on the committee.

-The Association’s policies on legislation, regulations, and other federal issues are determined through a democratic, grassroots process that occurs annually.
-The L&R Committee meets once a year at the Legislative Rally in February.
-This process begins by Association members, individually or collectively, drafting proposed policy resolutions and submitting them to the L&R Committee in advance of the its meeting at the annual Legislative Rally.
+APPA’s policies on legislation, regulations, and other federal issues are determined through a democratic, grassroots process that occurs annually.
+The L&R Committee meets once a year at the Legislative Rally, which is typically held in late February or early March.
+This process begins by APPA members, individually or collectively, drafting proposed policy resolutions and submitting them to the L&R Committee in advance of the its meeting at the annual Legislative Rally.

-When a resolution has been adopted by the L&R Committee at the February meeting, it becomes Association policy, with full force and effect, until it is given final consideration at the annual Association Business Meeting in June.
+When a resolution has been adopted by the L&R Committee at the February/March meeting, it becomes APPA policy, with full force and effect, until it is given final consideration at the annual APPA Business Meeting in June.

 Members may wish to start by reviewing current policy resolutions.
-Key questions to ask as you review them are: Has the Association adopted a policy position that needs to be altered?
+Key questions to ask as you review them are: Has the APPA adopted a policy position that needs to be altered?
 Have conditions changed so existing positions need to be revised and updated?
-Are there other issues not previously addressed for which the Association needs to stake out public power's interests?
+Are there other issues not previously addressed for which the APPA needs to stake out public power's interests?

 Frequently Asked Questions